Object tracking using GNN

 Results:

-- The last simulation step shows that the algorithm successfully tracks both objects despite the added noise in the measurements.
+- The last step of the simulation shows that the algorithm successfully tracks both objects, despite the added noise to the measurements.

-- Track trajectories (red lines) are close to the real trajectories of the objects (blue dashed lines), which confirms the accuracy of the algorithm.
-At the same time, we see the largest inaccuracies exactly at the moment when the trajectories touch.
+- The trajectories of the tracks (red lines) are close to the real trajectories of objects (blue dotted lines), which confirms the accuracy of the algorithm.
+At the same time, we see the biggest inaccuracies precisely at the moment when the trajectories touch.

 - The value

-- threshold value for the Mahalonobis distance indicates the stability of the algorithm to false positives.
+LIIar: 50– the threshold value for the Mahalonobis distance indicates the algorithm's resistance to false positives.

 using Images